ozgur/python-firebase/README.md

 You can fetch any of your data in JSON format by appending '.json' to the end of the URL in which your data resides and, then send an HTTPS request through your browser.
 Like all other REST specific APIs, Firebase offers a client to update(PATCH, PUT), create(POST), or remove(DELETE) his stored data along with just to fetch it.

+The library provides all the correspoding methods for those actions in both synchoronous and asynchronous manner.
+You can just start an asynchronous GET request with your callback function, and the method

 To fetch all the users in your storage simply do the following:

 ```python